ArtursTorsters/git-branch/README.md

 ## Overview

-Git Branch File Tracker is a Visual Studio Code extension that automatically tracks and associates files with the currently active Git branch.
+This Visual Studio Code extension is designed to help developers keep track of their associated files.
+It provides a convenient way to reopen files that were previously opened when working on a specific branch.

 ## Features